 The online world of the bloggers and how you can connect, communicate, publish your thoughts or diaries and ‘spy’ on the famous.

-The total number of blogs is thought to be approaching 200m, 73m of them in China.
+Truth be told, the total number of blogs is thought to be approaching 200m, 73m of them in China.
 I can see no reason why there shouldn’t be hundreds of millions more, because, you see, blogging is like smoking or gambling – hard to give up.
 Ever since I started blogging (March 15, 2006), I’ve been trying to stop.
 It’s not that it’s time-consuming – I’m a casual blogger.
 Nor do I feel intimidated by the brutal worldwide abuse from other bloggers that every blogger of any prominence inevitably attracts.
 I don’t even feel it’s much of a burden: if I don’t want to post, I don’t post, and on a couple of occasions I’ve handed over my blog to others.

-No, the reason I keep wanting to quit is the intimacy and exposure of the blogscape. (“Blogosphere” is the name everybody else uses, but I’ve invented my own, slightly better word.)
+No, the reason I keep wanting to quit is the intimacy and exposure of the blog escape. (“Blogosphere” is the name everybody else uses, but I’ve invented my own, slightly better word.)
 I am, because of my blog, “out there” in a way that, three years ago, I would have found inconceivable, terrifying.
 I still do.
 I am also, thanks to Thought Experiments (the title of my blog), exposed to the tribulations of an enormous extended family of commenters, linkers, gypsies, tramps, thieves and, worst of all, intellectuals.
 Being a nuclear type myself, this is traumatic.

 I sent a guy in LA out to buy a book in the middle of the night; he liked it.
 Commenters e-mail me their visions and problems.
 Some flirt, some try to get me to go down the pub, some send me their writing for approval.
 Chinese people ask me about English usage, Americans ask me if I know Bill Nighy, Australians ask me about the afterlife.
 Everybody wants to know what I eat and why, inmates of Folsom Prison weep and rage at me because of my loathing of tattoos, Darwinians become entirely irrational in my (virtual) presence.
 And, a week or two ago, a regular commenter on my blog killed himself.